What is a Hex File?

 How to Open Hex File?

-There are a few different ways that you can open a hex file.
+There are a few different ways that you can open a hex file, such as hex editor software and online hex editor.
 If you have a hex editor installed on your computer, you can simply double-click on the hex file to open it in the editor.
 Alternatively, you can right-click on the hex file and select “Open With” from the context menu, then choose a hex editor from the list of programs.

-If you don’t have a hex editor installed, you can use a text editor such as Notepad++ to open the hex file.
+If you don’t have a hex editor installed, you can use the Windows built-in notepad program to open the hex file.
+It’s the easiest way among all the choices.
 However, because hex files are not meant to be human-readable, the contents of the file will likely appear to be gibberish.

 Hex File vs Bin File